rsyncOSX/RsyncUIdocs/content/post/Navstack.md

 There will be a version to try out what `NavigationStack` is before release in a week or two.
 Personally I believe `NavigationStack` is more convenient, but most likely next release will enable the user to choose what to use by settings.

 The code in the changed views are also cleaned up and easier to read.
-I have been working on this for a couple of days only, and it need some more testing before a *try out version* is published.
+I have been working on this for a couple of days only.
+It need some more QA and testing before a *try out version* is published.

 ### Views